mohamed-services/mnn/README.md

 ## Mixture of experts

-The standard global attention mechanism isn't required for routing because you can use a mixture of experts instead of it to route the data between the tokens, also you can choose the size of the 2d matrix from n by 2 to n by (n-1) then you can just sum all the data along the second dimension, Also you can use the mixture of experts on a higher dimensions.
-Note that this refers to the standard global softmax attention; the model still relies on nearest-neighbor attention as a core routing primitive (see the Nearest Neighbors section).
+The standard global softmax attention mechanism isn't required for routing.
+But note that the mixture of experts on its own is not a replacement for it, because the mixture of experts routes every token to its experts and does not mix data between the tokens, and that is exactly why the mixture of experts transformers keep their attention layers.
+So in this model the token to token mixing is done by the nearest neighbors attention (see the Nearest Neighbors section), and the mixture of experts sits on top of it to choose which expert processes every token.
+Also you can choose the size of the 2d matrix from n by 2 to n by (n-1) then you can just sum all the data along the second dimension, Also you can use the mixture of experts on a higher dimensions.

 Also you can use the attention mechanism on higher dimensions.

-You can also use multi-agents or mult-heads where every agent or every head process a part of the input or a part of the output and they are communicating using addressess so every agent can decide which agents it wants to send data to and which agents it wants to ask data from.
+You can also use multi-agents or multi-heads where every agent or every head process a part of the input or a part of the output and they are communicating using addresses so every agent can decide which agents it wants to send data to and which agents it wants to ask data from.

-So agents works like workers in a factory where every worker do his part.
+So agents work like workers in a factory where every worker does their part.

-And they are rewarded for distributing work and loads equaly and for being cooperative.
+And they are rewarded for distributing work and loads equally and for being cooperative.

 The addressing system:

 1D (all agents will be on a line or a circle).

-Modular (address 13 for network of size 5 will be 13 mod 5 so thd real address will be 3).
+Modular (address 13 for network of size 5 will be 13 mod 5 so the real address will be 3).

 Binary (addresses will be an n bit binary positions for example 32 bit so the agents can address each other efficiently and accurately).